What you see is not reality. It is ‘occurrence’ and contains a little bit of reality, and an awful lot of words.

 The three umpires story needs to be told again here…

-Baseball, an Americall ball game played with a bat, where a player, called the pitcher, throws the ball to another player on the opposing team, and the player with the bat needs to hit the ball in a particular way… There is also a catcher… who catches a ball that wasn’t hit.
+Baseball, an Americall ball game played with a bat, where a player, the pitcher, throws the ball to another player on the opposing team, and the player with the bat needs to hit the ball in a particular way… There is also a catcher… who catches a ball that wasn’t hit.

 - The rookie umpire is wet behind the ears, has been an umpire only a few years.